krakenCookie/krakenCookie.github.io/_posts/2016-11-14-webcomic_post.md

 ![plot of chunk prague_race_snippet](/figure/source/2016-11-14-webcomic_post/prague_race_snippet-1.png)

+<p class = "figcaption"><em>Prague Race</em> by Petra Nordlund: mostly funny, sometimes dark, and with enough mystery in the background to keep readers guessing</p>

 Recently, I've gotten the feeling that the author is itching to start on newer projects, and that updates might be coming less frequently.
-Additionally, I occasionally read the little blurbs she writes with her updates, and formed the impression that after longer delays she would tend to apologize a lot for being late.
+Additionally, I occasionally read the little blurbs she posts with her updates, and formed the impression that after longer delays she would tend to apologize a lot for being late.

 When I was web scraping _Prague Race_ I decided to empirically test these hypotheses: are updates _actually_ coming out less frequently, and does Petra tend to apologize after longer delays?